Immigration Provisions in the Omnibus Appropriations Bill for 2016

 - The bill includes the House-passed bill reforming the Visa Waiver Program (VWP), which contains categorical exclusions for nationals of Syria, Iraq, Iran, and Sudan, as well as people who travel to those countries.

-TAGS: Appropriations, Conrad 30, E-Verify, EB-5, employment-based immigration, H-1B, H-2B, L-1, Omnibus bill, Special Immigrant Religious Workers, Visa Waiver Program
+TAGS: E-Verify, EB-5, Employment-Based Immigration, H-1B, H-2B, L-1, Omnibus bill, Special Immigrant Religious Workers, Visa Waiver Program